timothyshull/object_model/README.md

 The profiling sub-project is dependent on Google benchmark (https://github.com/google/benchmark).

-Run `git clone https://github.com/google/benchmark.git` in the root directory of the project to add this dependency.
+Run `./build.sh -b` in the root directory of the project to add this dependency.

+Run `./build.sh` in the root directory of the project for automated file generation and project setup options.

 This project is currently under construction.